 - It is estimated that losing just 5% of body weight can save an individual with a BMI over 40 $2,137 per year.15

 - Obesity is the most common chronic disease in the United States.
 According to the CDC, about 93.3 million U.S. adults were affected by obesity from 2015-2016.
 Within 15 years, it is estimated that 50% of the U.S. adult population with suffer from obesity.

 - Higher education levels are associated with a lower risk of obesity.

-- Lifespan is estimated to be shorted by up to 8 years for those with a BMI greater than 40, which is comparable to the effects smoking.16
+- Lifespan is estimated to be shortened by up to 8 years for those with a BMI greater than 40, which is comparable to the effects of smoking.16

 Frequently Asked Questions

 What treatments are available for obesity?